Last update: April 11, 2020.

 According to the World Health Organization, a COVID-19 positive woman should be supported to breastfeed safely, hold her baby skin-to-skin, and share a room with her baby.
 Also, the Spanish Society of Neonatology (SENEO) in its document “Recommendations for the management of the newborn in relation to SARS-CoV-2 infection” states: “If adequate isolation between mother and child can be guaranteed, late cord clamping and skin-to-skin contact after birth could be considered.
 Although at present and in view of the lack of evidence of vertical transmission, we continue to recommend assessing the pros and cons of these measures in each case”.
 (2)

 If I am already breastfeeding and become infected, can I still breastfeed?

 It seems that the virus is not transmissible through breast milk.
 It is recommended to observe proper hygiene measures as we explained above.

 So, can I still co-sleep with my baby?

 The official recommendations do not give information on this point.
 Since there is little evidence, we know that various local protocols recommend not having continuous contact with the baby, but this is not reflected in the information provided by the World Health Organization.

 Does the virus reach the milk?

 If we compare it to other similar viruses, we know that the contagion occurs by being in contact with the respiratory secretions (cough or sneeze) of infected individuals.
-For example, we know that the virus that causes Severe Acute Respiratory Syndrome (SARS) was not found in breast milk.
+For example, we know that the virus that causes Severe Acute Respiratory Syndrome (SARS) was not found in breastmilk.

-What do international authorities say about this?
+What do international authorities say regarding to COVID-19?

 Here you will find links to the most relevant recommendations: